ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - a - DOM - Introduction and Selectors.md

 - returns an HTMLCollection of all child elements which have all of the given class names.

-- can be called on any element (not only on the document).
-The element on which it is called will be used as the root of the search.

 - Important: returns an **HTMLCollection**
   - An HTMLCollection is an array-like object but is not an array.